 "KeshetUK has helped me as a Rabbi to deepen my understanding of issues and challenges faced by LBGTQI people and also to appreciate better the meaning of inclusion.
 The first KeshetUK session that I attended at Limmud, four years ago, was a real eye opener as I had the opportunity to question my own assumptions and perhaps unconscious prejudices.
 The Jewish community needs KeshetUK so that it can truly be an inclusive community."

-Rabbi Mark Goldsmith Aylth, North Western Reform Synagogue |
+Rabbi Mark Goldsmith Alyth, North Western Reform Synagogue |